-The VAT accounting scheme that you use can simplify how you work out your VAT, and even enhance your cash flow.
-Some schemes do have eligibility restrictions, but as long as you meet the criteria you can register for VAT on a scheme to suit your particular needs.
+The VAT accounting scheme your business uses can have a big impact on the way you calculate and report VAT, and even affect cash flow.
+Some schemes do have eligibility restrictions, but as long as you meet their criteria you can register for VAT on a scheme to suit your particular needs.

 VAT Flat Rate Scheme